 |Metrics opt-out||No||Opt-out of sending robot performance metrics back to Boston Dynamics|

 |Enhanced safety options||No||Safety stop function PLd category 3 per ISO 13849-1 available on payload ports|

 |Price||$74,500 (usually shipped within six to eight weeks)||Not available|

 Spot’s applications include the following:

 - Automate data capture in construction sites

 - Autoname mobile case handling for efficient warehouse operations

 - Automate complex depalletizing using its machine learning vision system

-Spot has been used during NASA’s Jet propulsion lab to explore martian-like caves; energy giant National Grid is using Spot to keep its employees safe and ensure uptime at a critical facility; and it has performed inspection in Kidd Creek Mine to enable operators keep distance from hazards.
+Spot has been used during NASA’s Jet propulsion lab to explore martian-like caves; energy giant National Grid is using Spot to keep its employees safe and ensure uptime at a critical facility, and it has performed an inspection in Kidd Creek Mine to enable operators to keep distance from hazards.